Modular Denotational Semantics for Effects with Guarded Interaction Trees: Guarded Interaction Trees

 Finally, the last constructor $\Vis$ allows us to model effects.
-The type of guarded interaction trees $\IT_E$ is parameterized by the signature $E = (\mathtt{I},\Ins_{-},\Outs_{-})$, where $\mathtt{I}$ is an indexing set on the meta-level (i.e. a set of operation names), and $\Ins$ and $\Outs$ are functors determining the arities of the operations.
+The possible effects are given by the signature $E = (\mathtt{I},\Ins_{-},\Outs_{-})$, where $\mathtt{I}$ is an indexing set on the meta-level (i.e. a set of operation names), and $\Ins$ and $\Outs$ are functors determining the arities of the operations.
 That is $\Ins_{\idx}, \Outs_{\idx} : \Type \to \Type$ for $\idx \in \mathtt{I}$.
-The first argument to $\Vis_{\idx}$ is then the input for the operation, and the second parameter is a continuation which, given an arbitrary output of the operations, produced the remainder of the computation.
+The $\Type$ argument in $\Ins_{\idx}$ and $\Outs_{\idx}$ is instantiated with $\IT_{E}$ itself, and is used for giving signatures to higher-order effects.
+With this, the first argument to $\Vis_{\idx}$ is then the input for the operation, and the second parameter is a continuation which, given an arbitrary output of the operations, produces the remainder of the computation.
 One way to visualize this is to think of $\Vis_{\idx}$ as a node in the tree, with the annotation $\Ins_{\idx}$ and having $\Outs_{\idx}$ many branches.